valpul/tldr/pages/windows/tzutil.md

 `tzutil /g`

-- Display a list of available time zones:
+- List all the available time zones:

 `tzutil /l`